nyquist/memory2go/cloud/oci/OCI-AutonomousDB.md

 | Serverless or Dedicated               | ExaCS or DBCS |

 - Oracle manages end-to-end the Autonomous DB.
-  - Provisioining, Patching, Upgrades, Backup, recovery, Growing/Shrining storage dand compute
+  - Provisioining, Patching, Upgrades, Backup, recovery, Growing/Shrining storage and compute
 - Can be managed using service console, CLI or REST API
 - Fully elastic
   - supoprts auto-scaling